How do I care for kittens?

 To start weaning kittens, offer them a plate of wet food and let them investigate it.
 They might not know what to do immediately, so try scooping some up on your finger and bringing it to their face.
 You can also put a very small portion of wet food into their mouth to give them a taste.
 This can help them understand that it’s food and encourage them to try eating it on their own.

 Because weaning is such a delicate and critical process, you must stay vigilant and make sure the kittens continue to gain weight and are not having diarrhea or other problems while switching over to wet food.
-Don’t try to force them to eat wet food if they don’t want to and keep giving them KMR until they’re ready to make the switch on their own.
+Don’t try to force them to eat wet food if they don’t want to, and keep giving them KMR until they’re ready to make the switch on their own.

 Feeding schedule: Every 5 hours, including overnight.
 Allow them access to wet food and water at all times if they are already weaned.